 3. Subtracting the Previous Use Credit from the Proposed Use Fee to arrive at the net Park SDC due.
 If the Previous Use(s) were vacant for more than 36 months prior to the date of the application, the SDC due shall be the full amount of the SDC for the Proposed Use(s) and no credit shall be provided for Previous Use(s).

-D. The dollar amounts of the SDC set forth in the SDC Methodology Report are based on 2013 values and shall be adjusted on July 1, 2017 and thereafter annually on July 1st to account for changes in the costs of acquiring and constructing parks facilities.
-The adjustment factor shall be based on:
+D. The dollar amounts of the SDC set forth in the SDC Methodology Report are based on 2013 values and shall be adjusted on July 1, 2017 and thereafter annually on July 1st by the difference of the 3-year moving average of the Cost Index.

-E. Notwithstanding any other provision, the adjustment shall not exceed a total of 12 percent in any consecutive 2 year period.
-This is calculated by dividing the proposed new rate by the rate of 2 years prior, or, if a new rate structure was adopted less than 2 years prior, by the variance from the rate most recently adopted.
-If the resulting change is greater than 12 percent, the rate will be set at 12 percent variance from the rate of 2 years prior, or, if a new rate structure was adopted less than 2 years prior, by the variance from the rate most recently adopted.
+E. Notwithstanding any other provision, the adjustment shall not exceed a total of 6 percent in any year.
+This is calculated by dividing the proposed new rate by the rate of the prior year, or, if a new rate structure was adopted less than 1 year prior, by the variance from the rate most recently adopted.
+If the resulting change is greater than 6 percent, the rate will be set at 6 percent variance from the rate of 1 year prior, or, if a new rate structure was adopted less than 1 year prior, by the variance from the rate most recently adopted.

 (Amended by Ordinance Nos.
 176955, 181669, 187150 and 189244, effective November 7, 2018.)
 All Applications must meet the application completeness requirements of the Planning Bureau and Bureau of Development Services.
 This Ordinance applies to all Applications for Building Permits for New Development, which Applications are not yet complete as of the effective date, and to those which are subsequently submitted or made complete.
 Fees are assessed based on the rate schedule in use on the date that the permit Application is made complete.
 For purposes of this Section, a complete Application must meet all the requirements of the Bureau of Development Services.